klaviyo/klaviyo-android-sdk/README.md

 - Firebase account
 - Familiarity with [Firebase](https://firebase.google.com/docs/cloud-messaging/android/client) client documentation.

-### App Manifest
+### KlaviyoPushService
+The Klaviyo Push SDK for Android works as a wrapper around `FirebaseMessagingService` so the setup process is very similar to the Firebase client documentation linked above.
+You should follow all other setup recommendations from the FCM documentation.
-Register `KlaviyoPushService` as the service to receive MESSAGING_EVENT intents.
-This allows the Klaviyo SDK to receive push tokens and foreground notifications.
+Register `KlaviyoPushService` to receive MESSAGING_EVENT intents.
+This allows Klaviyo Push SDK to receive new and updated push tokens via the `onNewToken` method, as well as foreground and data notifications via the `onMessageReceived` method.
 ```xml
 <service android:name="com.klaviyo.push.KlaviyoPushService" android:exported="false">
     <intent-filter>